dreadwrr/pyqtalarm/README.md

 Test on windows and linux <br><br>

-This was created in windows but should be cross-platform.
-Will post updates here if find anything and also after testing on linux.

 pyside6 alarm clock in 24 hour plus seconds and 12 hour with blink.

 - Has chrono and timer